Skip to content

 metadata:

-name: weather-service
+name: calculator-service

 namespace: default